 Prevent Divorce Through a Professionally Drafted Marriage Contract

 Not Entirely Sure You are Ready to Give Up on Your Marriage Yet?
 Then this May be the Answer for You!

 Couples file for divorce because of various reasons.
-Regardless the cause, deciding to file for legal separation is not easy.
+Regardless of the cause, deciding to file for legal separation or divorce is not easy.
 You want to think it through before you make any final decision.
 Divorce is both stressful and expensive.
 It would be wiser to evaluate all options to save the marriage before deciding to file for divorce.

 If you are not completely sure if you want to push through with the divorce process or legal separation, one of the best solutions that can help you is a marriage contract.

 Before we define what a marriage contract is, let’s first point out what it is not.
 The marriage contract we are talking about is not referring to the marriage certificate you get after being wed.
 It is, rather, referring to a tool created by veteran divorce mediator, Colleen McNamee, to provide couples a final attempt to save their marriage.

 How is the Marriage Contract Made?

 Together with a divorce mediation expert from McNamee Mediations, you and your spouse will identify the root causes of your marital problems, which have led you to filing for divorce.
 Then, we will assist you with negotiating the terms of a written joint contract, which will address the agreed changes that need to be made, in order to try and save your marriage.
 This contract is also time-bound, which means that after an agreed span of time, you will reevaluate whether or not to complete the filing for your divorce you should the filing for legal separation or not.
 Once the document is finalized, it is notarized by legal counsel from McNamee Mediations.